 Breakfast in Whistler is not to be taken lightly.
 After all, you’re fuelling your mountain adventures: here starts your day.
 So we thought we would share 5 of our fave morning hangs and provide some local insight into where’s serving the best.
 Don’t snooze your alarm; breakfast in Whistler beckons!
 In no particular order:

 The Green Moustache

-The only lakefront breakfast in Whistler can be found at Aura Restaurant in Whistler Creekside.
+The only lakefront breakfast in Whistler can be found at the seasonal pop-up restaurant Winter Den in Whistler Creekside.
 The views are incredible at any time of the year and provide a super relaxing vibe to get your day going.
 In the summer, be sure to request a table on the peaceful patio; in winter we love to sit in front of the open kitchen and watch the culinary team work their magic.
-Chef James Olberg includes breakfast classics such as Omelette and a vegan potato hash, as well as our primary go-to: Stuffed Caramelized Banana and Nutella French Toast ($20).
-Enjoy it with a breakfast Mimosa ($9) and you’re off to a great start!
+The indulgent menu features classics such as Blueberry Pancakes or the Nita Lake Breakfast well as our primary go-to: Stuffed Caramelized Banana and Nutella French Toast.
+If you are really hungry, try the Bottomless Bennies and enjoy endless servings of the Eggs Benedict, Country Potatoes and Freshly Squeezed Juice.
+Enjoy it with a breakfast Mimosa or Caesar and you’re off to a great start!

 Breakfast in Whistler – Our Top Tips

 - Take a Ziploc® baggy with you – you may not finish your breakfast but those sausages will be just as tasty for lunch!